 Pre-college students are not allowed in the Library during exam periods.

 Please return any personal items you find in the library to the Check-Out Desk.
-Valuables will be kept in a safe in the Check-Out area.
-If the item is labeled with a name or address, we will attempt to contact the owner.
-Please bring identification to reclaim valuables.
-Lost Tulane University photo IDs are sent to the Card Services office at Bruff Commons.
+Valuables will immediately be given to the Tulane Police Department (504-865-5381).
+Lost Tulane University photo IDs are sent to Card Services (504-865-5629).

 The Tulane University Libraries follow the principles of borrower confidentiality.
 The staff in Access Services will not divulge any details of a patron's library record to other patrons or agencies unless required to do by law.
 The library follows the Code of Ethics of the American Library Association.
 This requires all libraries to protect the patron's right to confidentiality and privacy when using library material.